bhargav-yarlagadda/Video-Conference-Application/README.md

 ## Features

 - Real-time video conferencing with customizable video tiles.
+- View and join upcoming meetings with ease.
+- Schedule meetings with a simple and intuitive interface.
+- View details of ended meetings for reference.
+- Access and manage recordings saved by the user.
 - Microphone and camera controls (Mute/Unmute, Video On/Off).
 - Participant view with placeholders and real-time updates.
-- Integration with **Clerk** for user authentication.
+- Seamless integration with **Clerk** for user authentication.

 ## Prerequisites